snapfinger/Summer22_TrojanMap/README.md

 In this section, we use a square-shaped subgraph of the original graph by using four coordinates stored in ```std::vector<double> square```, which follows the order of left, right, upper, and lower bounds.

 Then try to determine if there is a cycle path in the that subgraph.
 If it does, return true and report the path of the cycle on the map.
 Otherwise return false.

+**Your report should include at least five examples.**

-## Item 8: Topological Sort (phase 2)
+## Item 8: Topological Sort (Phase 2)

 ```c++
 std::vector<std::string> DeliveringTrojan(std::vector<std::string> &location_names,